Updated on September 21, 2015

 Vitamin D, K2, Magnesium, and Calcium

 Since I’ve rattled on a bit about the virtues of magnesium, it’s important that I mention vitamin D, vitamin K2, and calcium too.
 These vitamins and minerals work together (synergistically) so you want to make sure if you’re supplementing one, like magnesium by taking Epsom Salt baths, that you also supplement the other three to get a good balance.
+Typically with CIRS, the 25-hydroxy vitamin D level is very high and the 125-hydroxy level is very low.

 If you don’t take these four together, you could end up experiencing deficiency or toxicity side effects.
 For example, I take 10,000 IU of Premier Research Labs D3 drops daily under my tongue (sublingually) just to keep my blood serum levels of vitamin D3 25OHD (25-hydroxyvitamin) in the 40-50ng/ml range based upon lab testing.
 In her article Brain On Fire, Dr. Ackerley mentions that it’s not uncommon to supplement folks she treats with 5,000 IU.
 From what I’ve read, vitamin D deficiency is common in people with chronic illnesses including Biotoxin Illness.
 Since vitamin D is linked to proper immune function, depression, and anxiety, I’m glad to take it.